Course Criteria & Guidance

 - General A-G honors-level course criteria.

-- Have three years of college-preparatory mathematics as prerequisite work.
+- Have at least three years of college-preparatory mathematics (C) as prerequisite work.

-- Honors-level courses in mathematics can be designed as differentiation within heterogeneous classrooms, as long as the depth of instruction and assessment parallel the rigor of AP (Advanced Placement) and IB (International Baccalaureate) course expectations.
+- Honors-level courses in mathematics can be designed as differentiation within heterogeneous classrooms, as long as they include sufficiently advanced depth of instruction and assessment.

 Courses in the mathematics (C) subject area should be designed to give students the following competencies and should demonstrate how students will acquire them: